inertia186/cobblebot/README.md

 Once Redis is up and running, start the CobbleBot scheduler and workers:

     $ BACKGROUND=yes RAILS_ENV='development' rake resque:scheduler
+    $ RAILS_ENV='development' bundle exec rake cobblebot:workers:bootstrap
     $ TERM_CHILD=1 RAILS_ENV='development' QUEUE='minecraft_watchdog' rake resque:work
     $ TERM_CHILD=1 RAILS_ENV='development' QUEUE='minecraft_server_log_monitor' rake resque:work

+The bootstrap task immediately enqueues the watchdog unless one is already queued or running.
+It exits with an error if Redis is unavailable; the scheduler continues to provide the existing five-minute safety net.
+Rails itself no longer contacts Redis while booting, so web, console, route, migration, and asset commands can initialize without Redis.
+Redis is required for the scheduler, bootstrap task, and workers.
+Development, beta, and production use Redis database 1 by default; tests use database 3.
+Set `COBBLEBOT_REDIS_URL` to override the connection URL and `COBBLEBOT_RESQUE_NAMESPACE` to isolate CobbleBot's Resque keys from other applications using the same Redis database.

+Each scheduled watchdog job is a one-shot maintenance pass; it does not sleep or replenish its own queue.
+During that pass, the worker queue policy keeps one pending standby for the five-minute log monitor and, when enabled, IRC.
+Active jobs are deliberately not counted toward that pending standby.
+If IRC is disabled, pending IRC jobs are cleared, but an already-running IRC worker is not terminated.

 If you've configured IRC, you need to start a worker for that as well: